 For some Pacific Island Countries (PICs), the development of INDCs was hurried to meet the deadline before the Paris COP21 in 2015.
-This meant that many NDCs were often developed by external consultants based on pre-existing plans to increase access to renewable energy, which is crucial for PICs as a way to reduce emissions while also reducing dependency on fossil fuel imports for diesel electricity generation.
+This meant that many INDCs were often developed by external consultants based on pre-existing plans to increase access to renewable energy, which is crucial for PICs as a way to reduce emissions while also reducing dependency on fossil fuel imports for diesel electricity generation and fostering greater resilience of their economy.

-This process means that for many PICs their NDCs do not include significant sources of emissions or emission reduction opportunities, such as transport, forestry, waste and agriculture or oceans.
-Enhancing Pacific NDCs through including actions to mitigate emissions in these sectors also has the potential to provide significant social and economic benefits and enhance resilience more broadly.
-Implementation of the existing NDCs and future enhanced NDCs will require an embedded, whole-of-government approach that helps translate NDC targets into detailed and well-understood national investment plans and align them to the Sustainable Development Goals (SDGs).
+In 2016 all of the PICs' INDC were automatically converted to NDCs when countries ratified the Paris Agreement.
+This process means that for many PICs their NDCs may not include significant sources of emissions or emission reduction opportunities, such as transport, forestry, waste and agriculture or oceans.
+Given the critical importance of resilience and adaptation priorities in the region, enhancing Pacific NDCs through including actions to mitigate emissions in these sectors, as well as the electricity sector, also has the potential to provide significant social and economic benefits and enhance resilience more broadly.
+The process to revise and enhance NDCs by 2020 for PICs will provide the opportunity to review, when appropriate, all of the sources of emission reduction and therefore assess these other potential areas.

+PICs emphasise the interconnectedness of all mitigation and adaptation actions in the context of small island developing states.
+Implementation of the existing NDCs and future enhanced NDCs will therefore require an embedded, whole-of-government approach that helps translate NDC targets into detailed and well-understood national investment plans and align them to the Sustainable Development Goals (SDGs).